 DR. DAY’S ARREST: FILING OF THE FALSE ARREST AFFIDAVIT

-arrested on 01/27/2011, and then only because the police detective assigned to the case filed a false affidavit stating that the genitalia sketch drawn by the personal trainer
+Five months after the personal trainer filed her complaint, Dr. Day was arrested on 01/27/2011, and then only because the police detective assigned to the case filed a false affidavit stating that the genitalia sketch drawn by the personal trainer

 matched police photos of Dr. Day’s genitalia.
 In truth, the sketch and the photos don’t match at all and this is clearly evident when the sketch and the photo are held side by side.
 Indeed, a match was impossible because the sketch depicted a penis

 in the erect (hard) state whereas the photos showed a penis in the flaccid (soft) state).
 Clearly, the detective made an ill-founded “apples to oranges” comparison and the case should have been dropped at that point.

-A MANUFACTURED MEDIA FRENZY CREATED A NEGATIVE
+MANUFACTURED MEDIA FRENZY CREATED A NEGATIVE PREJUDICIAL ATMOSPHERE

 Following Dr. Day’s arrest, a manufactured media frenzy created a negative prejudicial atmosphere.
-At least 19 television clips showing “presumption of guilt”
+At least 19 television clips showing “presumption

 being untruthful either because they had had a prior dispute with Dr. Day and thus had a specific “axe to grind”, or that the negative prejudicial atmosphere created by the manufactured media campaign had tainted each of their memories.
 The “tainting”

 of their memories was especially evident for the patient complainants because their medical records controverted their testimonies.